Communicating With Students

 Learn About Your Students' Access to Technology

-- Do you have regular access to a computer with internet at home?
+- Do you have daily access to a computer with internet at home?

-- Do you have regular access to a smartphone with internet access?
+- Do you have daily access to a smartphone with internet access?

 - Do you have regular access to a smartphone with internet access and the ability to participate in a video chat?